Everything you need to know — from how it works to whether it's right for you.

 Broad professional network

-Frequent moves and adjustment
+Frequent moves

-Away from family and friends
+Away from family/friends

 Rebuilding relationships every 13 weeks